tuwukee/jwt_sessions/README.md

 tokens  = session.refresh_by_access_payload
 ```

-In case of token forgery and successful refresh performed by an atacker - the original user will have to logout.
+In case of token forgery and successful refresh performed by an atacker - the original user will have to logout. \
-To protect the endpoint use before_action `authorize_refresh_by_access_request!`.
+To protect the endpoint use before_action `authorize_refresh_by_access_request!`. \
-Example Rails refresh by access controller with cookies as token transport.
+Example Rails refresh by access controller with cookies as token transport. \
-As refresh should be performed once the access token is already expired we need to use `claimless_payload` method in order to skip JWT expiration validation (and other claims) so we can proceed
+As refresh should be performed once the access token is already expired we need to use `claimless_payload` method in order to skip JWT expiration validation (and other claims) so we can proceed.

 ```ruby
 class RefreshController < ApplicationController